OctopusDeploy/docs/docs/deploying-applications/certificates/tomcat-certificate-import.md

 version: "4.1"
 ---

-With the `Deploy a certificate to Tomcat` step, certificates managed by Octopus can be added to a Tomcat instance to allow HTTPS traffic to be served.
+With the `Deploy a certificate to Tomcat` step, certificates managed by Octopus can be configured as part of a Tomcat instance to allow HTTPS traffic to be served.

 ## Prerequisites